cessen/cross_track/README.md

 # Cross Track

-Blender addon to track a 3D location trianglulated from two 2D camera tracks.
+Blender addon to track a 3D location triangulated from two 2D camera tracks.